 In Beijing’s eyes, any interference by outside parties is a violation of Chinese sovereignty.
 In theory, the United Kingdom could seek recourse for Beijing’s failure to comply with the Sino-British Joint Declaration.
 However, the declaration provides no specifics on how the chief executive and legislative bodies should be selected.
 China also selectively recognizes international law, particularly when national sovereignty is involved.

-Meanwhile, multinational firms have been largely quiet on the democracy debate beyond appeals for stability.
-Hong Kong’s business community in particular fears sustained unrest could undermine investor confidence and increase doubts about the city’s ability to carry on as an international financial center.
+Meanwhile, Hong Kong’s business community fears increased unrest could undermine investor confidence and heighten doubts about the city’s ability to carry on as an international financial center.